 Have an Easy to Maintain Hairstyle

-I also have an easy to maintain hairstyle.
+I also have a hairstyle that is easy to maintain.
 I have only got simple layers so I am able to go to an inexpensive barber to get my hair trimmed rather than an expensive stylist.

 It isn’t rocket science so the $20 haircut from Supercuts will do just fine and saves me the $40+ I could be spending.